expectocode/pagong/README.md

 ### Feed

-Any `.atom` file will be copied to `dist/`, but filled with the entries at the same level.
+Any `.atom` file will be copied to `dist/`, but filled with the entries at the same or lower level.
+The `.atom` file should contain two lines:

+1. The title of the feed (e.g. `Example's Blog`).
+2. The full URL of your site with no trailing slash (e.g. `https://example.com`).

+I really wish I could get away without using this "minimalistic" configuration file, but the information about it needs to go somewhere.

 ### Media